pedroslev/pedroslev/README.md

 - 🧩 Specialized in AI bots with RAG + tools
-- 🗣️ Real-time voice agents with SIP, ASR, TTS
+- 🗣️ Real-time voice agents with SIP, ASR, TTS and more
 - 🧠 Architecting scalable LangGraph agents
 - 🔐 Secure APIs with OAuth2, Keycloak
 - 🛠️ Obsessed with debugging until it works